 @Beccad Thank you!
 The module part is definitely the more impactful of the two.
 Looking forward to testing the functionality.

 In as much detail as possible, describe the problem or experience related to your idea.
-Please provide the context of what you were trying to do and include specific examples or workarounds: When presenting visualizations in Anaplan, users often try to hover over lines/bars/points in the chart with their cursor to point…
+Please provide the context of what you were trying to do and include specific examples or workarounds: The "w/e" prefix is quite bothersome, especially when it appears on our graph axis labels.
+My business and executive users often…